Finance

 How Net Salary Is Calculated in Argentina

-The gross salary is the amount listed at the top of your pay stub before deductions.
-Two groups of deductions apply: fixed social security contributions and income tax.
+The gross salary (sueldo bruto) is the total amount listed at the top of your pay stub (recibo de sueldo) before any deductions.
+In Argentina, two groups of deductions reduce that figure: fixed social security contributions and, for higher earners, income tax (Impuesto a las Ganancias de 4ª categoría).

 Social Security Contributions (17% fixed)